awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 # AWS::ElasticLoadBalancingV2::TargetGroup<a name="aws-resource-elasticloadbalancingv2-targetgroup"></a>

-The `AWS::ElasticLoadBalancingV2::TargetGroup` resource creates an Elastic Load Balancing target group that routes requests to one or more registered targets, such as EC2 instances\.
-For more information, see [Getting Started](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) in the *Elastic Load Balancing User Guide*\.
+The `AWS::ElasticLoadBalancingV2::TargetGroup` resource creates a target group that routes requests to one or more registered targets\.
+For more information, see [Target Groups for Your Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) in the *User Guide for Application Load Balancers* or [Target Groups for Your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) in the *User Guide for Network Load Balancers*\.

 ## Syntax<a name="aws-resource-elasticloadbalancingv2-targetgroup-syntax"></a>